 Patient Choices and Operative Technique: Implant vs. Autologous

 There are multiple options for breast reconstruction with evolving techniques that have improved the cosmetic outcomes.
 Reconstruction done at the time of the mastectomy is called “immediate” reconstruction whereas reconstruction done after mastectomy is called “delayed.”
-There are essentially two methods of reconstructing the breast: using an implant (alloplastic) or using a patient’s own tissue (autologous).
+There are essentially two methods of reconstructing the breast: using breast implants (alloplastic) or using a patient’s own tissue (autologous).
 The breast reconstruction procedure of choice will depend on the patient’s preference, the stage of the breast cancer, and the patient’s anatomy.
 All things being equal, it will be up to the patient to decide if they wish to use an implant to reconstruct their breast or their own living tissue.
 Each method has advantages and disadvantages and is described in detail below.

 Dr. Jerome Liu or Dr. Tom Liu. are fellowship-trained and utilize the latest techniques and technologies for alloplastic (implant) and autologous (flap) reconstruction.
 Dr. Liu incorporates the principles of “onco-plastics” for all the breast reconstruction patients to maximize oncologic care and aesthetic results.
 Dr. Liu will discuss the surgical options thoroughly to help you make an informed decision.